Streaming Services 2020

 - St Martins Church in Liskeard livestreamed their church service from 11.00am last Sunday and are posting videos on their Facebook page for evening and morning prayers (@stmartchurchliskeard)

-- New Street Church have also set up their own Youtube channel, called, not surprisingly, New Street Church.
-They will be streaming services each week and including links to the lyrics for the worship.
-You can access the content through their website or via the link New Street
+- New Street Church, our Transforming Mission church in Falmouth, has also set up its own Youtube channel, called, not surprisingly, New Street Church.
+Services and content for children will be streamed each week, including the lyrics for the worship.
+You can access the content through their website or via this link.

 - The North Cornwall Cluster are making their pre-recorded services available via their Youtube channel.
 They are also making available service sheets through a link from that site so people can follow the service from their own homes North Cornwall Cluster